jdevuyst/tableaux/README.md

 To get started, perform the following steps.

-1. Download the Java Development Kit (JDK) from java.com.
+1. Download the [Java Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 Beware that downloading the Java Runtime Environment (JRE) will not suffice, as the JRE does not contain the Java compiler.
-2. Download Leiningen.
+2. Download [Leiningen](http://leiningen.org).
 This download includes the Clojure environment.
 3. Go to the project root folder (the one containing project.clj) in your terminal.
 4. Run "lein repl".

 Next, to run the core tests, enter "(use 'tableaux.core-test)".
 These tests some well-known validities.
-See "test/tableaux/core-test.clj" for more information.
+See "test/tableaux/core-test.clj" to inspect the tests.

 To perform your own tests, first enter "(use 'tableaux.core)" and then type "(explain form)", where form is a formula using the syntax also found in "test/tableaux/core-test.clj".